 The other method is using the web browser's built

-in site debugger or tcpdump
+in site debugger or tcpdump; however,

 using either method is beyond the scope of this